tesla809/erc-20-tutorial/README.md

 function totalSupply() external view returns (uint256);
 ```

-`totalSupply` **returns the amount of tokens in existence**.
+`totalSupply()` **returns the amount of tokens in existence**.

+This function is:

+- a getter
-Again, this function is a getter and does not modify the state of the contract.
+- does not modify the state of the contract.

 Interestingly, Solidity does not have `floats`. `float` or floating-point numbers represent decimal numbers in other languages.
 This is similar to how `int` represents integers or `string` represents words.
 These are considered language 'primitives', building blocks of the language.